MaudBoucherit/geek_sw_vs_st/doc/report.md

 These results show that once we adjust for our confounding variables, there is not enough evidence to show that geekiness has an effect on the choice of desert island viewing material.
 The log odds ratio increases by only 0.014 for a unit increase in geekiness.
 With a standard error of 0.1598, there is no statistical result here.
 Most of the perceived effect of fitting a model just with geekiness scores is due to the confounding variables.

-Looking at our computed p-values, neither geekiness, nor propensity was significant, indicating that neither of the main effects we sought to identify caused a significant amount of variation in the response.
-On the other hand, we do see a significant coefficient for `st_score` and `sw_score  suggesting to us that people who score highly in these categories are likely to pick at least one of the series to watch on a desert island, as opposed to neither.
+Looking at our computed p-values, neither geekiness nor propensity was significant, indicating that neither of the main effects we sought to identify caused a significant amount of variation in the response.
+On the other hand, we do see a significant coefficient for `st_score` and `sw_score` suggesting to us that people who score highly in these categories are likely to pick at least one of the series to watch on a desert island, as opposed to neither.
 However, this result is not particularly surprising, as these people who scored highly in awareness for a series are likely to consider themselves fans of that series.

 ```